Distribution: Occurring chiefly west of the Cascades crest in Washington; northern Washington to California.

-Habitat: Meadows and open woods, mid-elevations up to timberline in the mountains.
+Habitat: Meadows and open woods, from middle elevations in the mountains to the subalpine.

 Conservation Status: Not of concern